img

 Preparation and Support: You are never alone in your preparation.
 We provide comprehensive information and a full briefing in Kathmandu before you set off.
 Once on the trail, your guide will provide a clear, day-by-day explanation of the plan to ensure you are always informed and comfortable.

-Get in Touch: The trekking regions mentioned here are just the beginning.
+Get in touch: The trekking regions mentioned here are just the beginning.
 For more information regarding trekking seasons, exact durations, and a competitive, reasonable cost for your group (large or small), please contact us directly.
+We will reply to your email within 24 hours.

 We pride ourselves on providing a service that is faster, more personal, and more reliable than the rest.